howtographql/howtographql/content/graphql/basics/0-introduction.md

 The heterogeneous landscape of frontend frameworks and platforms that run client applications makes it difficult to build and maintain one API that would fit the requirements of all.
 With GraphQL, each client can access precisely the data it needs.

 ##### 3. Fast development & expectation for rapid feature development

 Continuous deployment has become a standard for many companies, rapid iterations and frequent product updates are indispensable.
-With REST APIs, the way how data is exposed by the server often needs to be modified to account for specific requirements and design changes on the client-side.
+With REST APIs, the way data is exposed by the server often needs to be modified to account for specific requirements and design changes on the client-side.
 This hinders fast development practices and product iterations.

 ### History, Context & Adoption

 #### GraphQL is _not_ only for React Developers

-Facebook started using GraphQL already in 2012 in their native mobile apps.
+Facebook started using GraphQL in 2012 in their native mobile apps.
 Interestingly though, GraphQL has mostly been picked up to be used in the context of web technologies and has gained only little traction in the native mobile space.

 The first time Facebook publicly spoke about GraphQL was at [React.js Conf 2015](https://www.youtube.com/watch?v=9sc8Pyc51uU) and shortly after announced their [plans to open source](https://facebook.github.io/react/blog/2015/05/01/graphql-introduction.html) it.
 Because Facebook always used to speak about GraphQL in the context of [React](https://facebook.github.io/react/), it took a while for non-React developers to understand that GraphQL was by no means a technology that was limited to usage with React.

 ![](http://imgur.com/0mbF21w.png)
 *[Dan Schafer](https://twitter.com/dlschafer) & [Jing Chen](https://twitter.com/jingc?lang=en) publicly introduce GraphQL React.JS Conf 2015.
 [Watch video](https://www.youtube.com/watch?v=9sc8Pyc51uU).*

 #### A rapidly growing Community

-In fact, GraphQL is a technology that can be used everywhere where a client communicates with an API.
+In fact, GraphQL is a technology that can be used everywhere a client communicates with an API.
 Interestingly, other companies like [Netflix](https://medium.com/netflix-techblog) or [Coursera](https://building.coursera.org/) were working on comparable ideas to make API interactions more efficient.
 Coursera envisioned a similar technology to let a client specify its data requirements and Netflix even open-sourced their solution called [Falcor](https://github.com/Netflix/falcor).
 After GraphQL was open-sourced, Coursera completely cancelled their own efforts and hopped on the GraphQL train.

-Today, GraphQL is used in production by [lots of different companies](http://graphql.org/users/) such as GitHub, Twitter, Yelp or Shopify - to name only a few.
+Today, GraphQL is used in production by [lots of different companies](http://graphql.org/users/) such as GitHub, Twitter, Yelp and Shopify - to name only a few.

 ![](http://imgur.com/YZHGCzJ.png)
 *Despite being such a young technology, GraphQL has already been widely adopted.
 Learn [who else](graphql.org/users/) is using GraphQL in production.*

 There are entire conferences dedicated to GraphQL such as [GraphQL Summit](https://summit.graphql.com/) or [GraphQL Europe](https://graphql-europe.org/) and more resources like the [GraphQL Radio](https://graphqlradio.com/) podcast and [GraphQL Weekly](https://graphqlweekly.com/) newsletter.